-5. Remove the four screws that fastens the display housing front panel to the display housing backing plate.
+5. Remove the four screws that fastens the display housing front panel to the display console.
 These screws are located on the rear of the display console.

 - 6. Carefully, lift the display housing front panel off of the display housing backing plate.
-Disconnect the heart rate cable and stop switch cable from the upper PCA. - 7.
-Disconnect the keypad connector from the upper PCA.
+Disconnect the interconnect cable, heart rate cable and stop switch cable from the upper PCA. - 7.
+Disconnect the keypad cable from the upper PCA.
 See Diagram 5.2.

-Diagram 5.2 - 9.35 Upper PCA & Keypad
+Diagram 5.2 - 9.35i Upper PCA & Keypad

-- 8. Remove the interconnect cable from its retaining clip, See Diagram 5.1.
-Holding the display housing by the plastic portions, do not handle the upper PCA or keypad PCA, reconnect the interconnect cable to the upper PCA. - 9.
+- 8. Holding the display housing by the plastic portions, do not handle the upper PCA or keypad PCA, reconnect the interconnect cable to the upper PCA. - 9.
 Set the circuit breaker in the "on" position. - 10.
 If a "key depressed" message is immediately displayed when the treadmill is powered up, replace the upper PCA. - 11.
 If a "key depressed" message is not displayed when the treadmill is powered up, replace the display housing front panel.
 The display housing front panel is equipped with the keypad. - 12.
 If you have performed all of the procedures above and have been unable to correct the problem, call Precor customer service. - 13.
 Access the diagnostics program per procedure 2.1.
 If the key(s) necessary to access the diagnostic program is not functioning, skip to step 14. - 14.
 Test the keypad per Procedure 2.1, step 6. - 15.
 If all of the keys test good, the problem may be user error or a key function that is normally disabled during a particular user program.